 Clearly Confucianism has a conception of virtue and flourishing that incorporates appreciative engagement in cultured arts.
 The consummate Confucian ideal – the jūnzǐ – has mastered the classical arts and loves and performs music and reads and writes poetry.

 Kǒngzı himself says much less, though, about the importance of natural places and creatures as components of a good life.
 In one famous remark, he did not ask about the fates of the horses after being told his stables burned down (10.17) and elsewhere he endorses the practice of animal sacrifice despite the moral protests of a disciple (3.17).
-More generally we find little explicit discussion in the Analects about the importance to our moral self-cultivation of experiences and engagements with animals and natural places.
-Granted, there are a couple of famously cryptic comments about rivers (6.23, 9.17), but they hardly amount to any ‘green’ aspect to Confucian consummateness.
-The closest one gets to a sense that a consummate life must involve experiences of natural places is a poignant passage where Kǒngzı questions his disciples about their ideals.
-Most offer ambitious social and political reforms, but the last one, Zengzi quietly offers a very different ideal:
+More generally, we find little explicit discussion in the Analects about the importance to moral self-cultivation of experiences of and engagements with animals and natural places.
+Granted, there are a couple of famously cryptic comments about rivers (6.23, 9.17), but they hardly amount to any ‘green’ dimension to Confucian consummateness.
+The closest one gets to a sense that a consummate life must involve experiences of natural places is a poignant passage where Kǒngzı questions his disciples about their aspirations.
+Most offer ambitious social and political reforms, but one, Zengxi quietly offers a very different ideal:

 Zengxi then said, “In the third month of Spring, once the Spring garments have been completed, I should like to assemble a company of five or six young men and six or seven boys to go bathe in the Yi River and enjoy the breeze upon the Rain Dance Altar, and then return singing to the Master’s house.”